gear-foundation/academy/docs/18-auction-coding/coding.md

                 return Err(AuctionError::UnableToTransferTokens);
             }

-            //If it's not the first bid,
+            // If it's not the first bid,
             // we have to return the tokens to the previous bidder
             // since the tokens are on the auction contract
             //The transaction can fail only due to a lack of gas